Lewis Kelly

-Lewis Kelly (born April 21, 1977) is an American former professional football offensive guard for the Minnesota Vikings from 2000 to 2003 and the New York Giants from 2005 to 2006.
-He was selected in the seventh round of the 2000 NFL draft with the 248th overall pick.
-He attended South Carolina State University, where he joined the Beta Delta chapter of Alpha Phi Alpha fraternity in spring 2000.
+Lewis Kelly (born April 21, 1977) is an American former professional football player who was an offensive guard in the National Football League (NFL) for the Minnesota Vikings from 2000 to 2003 and the New York Giants from 2005 to 2006.
+He played college football for the South Carolina State Bulldogs and was selected in the seventh round of the 2000 NFL draft with the 248th overall pick.

+Kelly attended South Carolina State University, where he joined the Beta Delta chapter of Alpha Phi Alpha fraternity in spring 2000.
 He has three children.